-The most important information about BENLYSTA (cont'd)
+The most important information to know about BENLYSTA (cont'd)

 - Infections: fever, chills, pain or burning with urination, urinating often, coughing up mucus, or warm, red, or painful skin or sores on your body.
 Infections could be serious, leading to hospitalization or death. - Allergic (hypersensitivity) reactions: itching, swelling of the face, lips, mouth, tongue, or throat, trouble breathing, anxiousness, low blood pressure, dizziness or fainting, headache, nausea, or skin rash.
-Serious allergic reactions can happen the day of, or in days after, receiving BENLYSTA and may cause death. - Mental health problems and suicide: thoughts of suicide or dying, attempt to commit suicide, trouble sleeping (insomnia), new or worse anxiety or depression, acting on dangerous impulses, other unusual changes in your behavior or mood, or thoughts of hurting yourself or others.
+Serious allergic reactions can happen on the day of, or in the days after, receiving BENLYSTA and may cause death. - Mental health problems and suicide: thoughts of suicide or dying, attempt to commit suicide, trouble sleeping (insomnia), new or worse anxiety or depression, acting on dangerous impulses, other unusual changes in your behavior or mood, or thoughts of hurting yourself or others.

-SECTION 1 Get to Know the Infusion Center Do you have questions?
-2 What you may experience 4 SECTION 2 Decide How to Spend Your Time SECTION 3 Explore Your Options Diversion 8 Relaxation 20 SECTION 4 Understand What's Next How can BENLYSTA support you?
-24 SECTION 5
+Get to Know the Infusion Center

+Do you have questions?
+2

+Decide How to Spend Your Time

+Think about the hour ahead 6 One size doesn't fit all .
+7

+Explore Your Options

+Diversion 8

+Information 16

+Relaxation 20

+Understand What's Next

+Right af ter your infusion

+look out for in the coming days

+our next infusion

+n BENLYSTA support you?

+Important Safet y Information 26 important safet y mornation 2